-There are many potential dangers to cats at Christmas time, from food which can harm them to common indoor plants.
+There are many potential dangers to cats at Christmas time, from food that can harm them to common indoor plants.
 One potential risk to cats is tinsel which most homes use to decorate their Christmas tree.
-Tinsel comes in two types,the garland tinsel and the long strands of tinsel (known as angel hair or lametta tinsel.
+Tinsel comes in two types, the garland tinsel and the long strands of tinsel (known as angel hair or lametta tinsel.

 How is angel hair/lametta tinsel dangerous to cats?